raingerber/reactnd-project-readable-starter/README.md

 Note: to view the details of a post, please click the "Comments" button in the bottom right corner (this button also displays the total number of comments that each post has).

+After editing a post, you will be redirected to the category page for that post's category.

 ## API Server

 Information about the API server and how to use it can be found in its [README file](api-server/README.md).